Bush Hamdan, UW offense working hard to improve red-zone struggles entering Rose Bowl

 - Sports on TV & radio: Local listings for Seattle games and events

-- Michael Dickson says he's ready to make some drop-kick history if called on

 In 13 games, the Huskies have actually made more red-zone trips than anyone in the Pac-12 Conference — 59 in all.
-But they have been among the worst offenses in country at finishing those drives in the end zone — scoring 32 touchdowns for a 54.2-percent touchdown rate that ranks 110th nationally.
+But they have been among the worst offenses in the country at finishing those drives in the end zone — scoring 32 touchdowns for a 54.2-percent touchdown rate that ranks 110th nationally.

 “We’ve left a lot of points down there,” offensive coordinator Bush Hamdan said.

-The Huskies (10-3) defeated Utah, 10-3, to win the Pac-12 championship game on Nov.
+The Huskies (10-3) defeated Utah 10-3 to win the Pac-12 championship game Nov.
 30, with the game’s lone touchdown coming on Byron Murphy’s 66-yard interception return.
 That marked the first time the Huskies have won a game without an offensive touchdown since the 2001 season opener against Michigan.

 Hamdan said he spent time after the Pac-12 title game examining the red-zone issues.

-“The toughest part is, you spend three weeks looking at everything, breaking everything down that normally comes into self-inflicted wounds and penalties, and so but it comes to the details,” he said at a Rose Bowl press conference Thursday.
+“The toughest part is, you spend three weeks looking at everything, breaking everything down that normally comes into self-inflicted wounds and penalties, and so it comes to the details,” he said at a Rose Bowl news conference Thursday.
 “And I think we certainly spent these last three weeks practicing a lot, making sure we get down there as much as possible, and we’ve just got to go and execute it.”

 Hamdan, in his first season as the UW play-caller, said the Huskies have succeeded at playing “complementary football,” meaning the offense has done enough — in most games, anyway — to help keep the UW defense fresh and effective.
 Notably, the Huskies rank second in the Pac-12 in time of possession, at 32:08, and they’re fifth in the conference in rushing offense, averaging a respectable 179.9 yards per game.